ZhangShiyue/ZhangShiyue.github.io/README.md

 ## Education
 Aug.
 2018 - Aug.
 2023: Ph.D. in Computer Science, University of North Carolina (UNC) at Chapel Hill, USA,

 Sep.
-2015 - March 2018: Master in Information and Communication Engineering, Beijing University of Posts and Telecommunications (BUPT), China
+2015 - March 2018: Masters in Information and Communication Engineering, Beijing University of Posts and Telecommunications (BUPT), China

 Sep.
-2011 - July 2015:  Bachelor in Communication Engineering, Beijing University of Posts and Telecommunications (BUPT), China
+2011 - July 2015:  Bachelors in Communication Engineering, Beijing University of Posts and Telecommunications (BUPT), China

 ## Work Experience
 May 2022 – Aug.
 2022: Software Engineer Intern, Bloomberg